 22. Visit the Men’s Restroom at Hermitage Hotel

-Want something really odd and free to do in Nashville?
+Want one of the really odd free things to do in Nashville?
 Check out the men’s restroom at the Hermitage Hotel.
 This restroom features a truly spectacular and memorable design, with lime green and black glass tiles, lime green fixtures, and a shoeshine station right in the middle of the room.
 The men’s room has been the setting of many business deals in the past as well as movies and music videos in current times.
 It’s fine for women to walk in and have a look, but maybe knock first.

 Free Things to Do in Nashville Overview